warrior-cultures-and-training

 Reward and Punishment: The Regiment of Discipline

 On the positive side, soldiers could earn decorations for bravery: phalerae (metal discs worn on a harness), torques (neck rings), armillae (bracelets), and hasta pura (a ceremonial spear).
-A legionary could also be promoted to principalis (non-commissioned officer) or even become a centurion through merit.
+A legionary could be promoted to principalis (non-commissioned officer) or even become a centurion through merit.
 Cash bonuses called donativa were given on imperial accessions and birthdays.
-And at the end of his 25 years, a legionary received a discharge certificate (honesta missio) with a sizeable cash gratuity or a plot of land.
+At the end of his 25 years, a legionary received a discharge certificate (honesta missio) with a sizeable cash gratuity or a plot of land.
 This combination of fear and hope kept the legions loyal and effective for centuries.

 Life in Fortress vs. On Campaign